November 16, 2019 in Fairfax, Virginia

-Want to present?
-Great!
-Two things to know up front: First, we all chip in to cover the cost of History Camp, so speakers register, just like everyone else.
-Second, sharing information as broadly as possible is one of the fundamental principles of History Camp.
-Some sessions may be recorded and all presenters are asked to post their slides.
+And because sharing information as broadly as possible is one of the fundamental principles of History Camp, many sessions are recorded and all presenters are asked to post their slides.
 If you have things that you don’t want to appear online (on YouTube or elsewhere), don’t include them in your slides or consider a different presentation.

 Indian Trade in the Southern Colonies